Super Bowl XXXVIII halftime show controversy: Impact on Timberlake

 People Magazine stated Timberlake was referred to as "the Teflon man" at the 46th Annual Grammy Awards because the incident did not affect him as it did Jackson.
 Media coverage overwhelmingly minimized Timberlake's role, largely mentioning him only in passing, if at all.
 In a 2006 interview with MTV, Timberlake said that compared to the huge backlash Jackson suffered, he himself received only about 10% of the blame; and he accused American society of being both "harsher on women" and "unfairly harsh on ethnic people".
 Prior to plans for the Super Bowl performance, Jackson and Timberlake had discussed potentially recording a duet for Jackson's Damita Jo album, as well as a rumored collaboration for a Quincy Jones album, though neither came to fruition.
-In November 2013, Timberlake performed a cover of Jackson's "Let's Wait Awhile" on The 20/20 Experience World Tour before transitioning into one of his song which was regarded as a sign of affection or apology to Jackson.
+In November 2013, Timberlake performed a cover of Jackson's "Let's Wait Awhile" on The 20/20 Experience World Tour before transitioning into one of his songs, which was regarded as a sign of affection or apology to Jackson.

 Media commentators stated Jackson was treated too harshly by the media and public, while Timberlake's career was not affected much by the incident.
 Shannon L. Holland in Women's Studies in Communication argued that the media reaction after the incident focused disproportionately on Jackson, "represent[ing] her as a contemporary Jezebel in that her racial and gendered Otherness was often juxtaposed with the 'normalcy' of Timberlake's white masculinity.
 That is, she emerged in a public discourse as the primary (if not sole) instigator of the lewd act, a scheming seductress who manipulated Timberlake for her own economic gain."
 Rob Sheffield of Rolling Stone stated "Justin isn't exactly Mr. Loyalty—he totally left Janet Jackson to take the heat after the Super Bowl.'"
 E!
 Online also commented "Timberlake wasted no time placing the bulk of the blame for the incident on Jackson.
 And, of course, the woman takes the blame even though the man stripped her.
 Pathetically typical."
 A reporter for VH1 said "JT still gets a side eye for leaving her out to dry."